As Taiwan beefs up prized South China Sea outpost, barely a peep from China

 “China would protect Taiwan’s garrisons if necessary.”

-The upgraded facilities on Itu Aba should be finished late next year or earlier, officials from Taiwan’s defence and transport ministries said, replacing an existing wharf that can only handle small vessels.
+The upgraded facilities on Itu Aba should be finished late next year or earlier, officials from Taiwan’s defense and transport ministries said, replacing an existing wharf that can only handle small vessels.

 That would give Taiwan a port able to accommodate 3,000-tonne naval frigates and coastguard cutters while improvements are being made to the 1,200-metre (3,940-foot) long runway for its Hercules C-130 transport planes, they told Reuters.